Conductive homogeneity of compact metric spaces and construction of p-energy: Combinatorial modulus

 \section{Combinatorial modulus}

-Another principal tool of this paper is combinatorial modulus of path families of graphs introduced in \cite{BouKleiner}.
+Another principal tool of this paper is the notion of combinatorial modulus of a path family of a graph introduced in \cite{BouKleiner}.
 The general theory is briefly reviewed in Appendix~\ref{UFD}.
-In this section, we introduce the notion of $p$-modulus of paths between two sets and show sub-multiplicative inequality for them. \definition (1)\,\,Define
+In this section, we introduce the notion of the $p$-modulus of paths between two sets and show a sub-multiplicative inequality for them. \definition (1)\,\,Define

 Note that $E^*_m = E^*_{1, m}$.
 Moreover, define

 for $w, v \in T_m$. $\theta_m(w, v)$ is the graph distance of the graph $(T_m, E^*_m)$.\\ (2)\,\, Let $A \subseteq T_n$ and let $A_1, A_2 \subseteq A$.
 For $k \ge 0$, define